-The application of fossil fuels, such as coal and coal derived coke in iron ore processing and steelmaking, contributes to 20 % of total global industrial fossil fuel consumption (Abdelazis et al. 2011).
+The application of fossil fuels, such as coal and coal-derived coke in iron ore processing and steelmaking, contributes to 20 % of total global industrial fossil fuel consumption (Abdelazis et al. 2011).
 Moreover, steelmaking industries account for 6.7 % of global CO2 emissions, mainly because of the excessive use of fossil fuels (Brown et al. 2012).
-In the last two decades tremendous efforts are laid towards minimizing the negative environmental impact caused by iron and steel industry.
+In the last two decades, tremendous efforts are laid towards minimizing the negative environmental impact caused by the iron and steel industry.

-Nevertheless, EAF just like BF uses coke and anthracite coal as fuel source, slag foaming agent and steel recarburizer.
-Therefore, the potential of using biochar from renewable sources will further help minimizing the carbon footprint of EAF steelmaking.
+Nevertheless, EAF just like BF uses coke and anthracite coal as a fuel source, slag foaming agent, and steel recarburizer.
+Therefore, the potential of using biochar from renewable sources will further help to minimize the carbon footprint of EAF steelmaking.
 Furthermore, biochar shows better foaming properties, due to high volatile constituents (Fidalgo et al. 2015), resulting in a more stable and optimal process, minimizing electrode wear.
-However, further research and testing is necessary due to several unfavourable features of biochar, such high ash content and high reactivity index, resulting in unstable effervescence (Ye et al. 2019).
+However, further research and testing are necessary due to several unfavorable biochar features, such as high ash content and high reactivity index, resulting in unstable effervescence (Ye et al. 2019).

 Real-time measurements to accelerate the biochar development

 Luxmet’s optical technology has been proven in the on-line measurement of the EAF phenomenon.
 This has already led to significant improvements of EAF energy efficiency.
 Furthermore, Luxmet’s technology can be used for the evaluation of the potential application of biochar in the EAF process and better understanding of its foaming characteristics.